 I also want to share that our Christmas Eve offering at our three services totaled $11,883.
 We had pledged half of that offering to go to Home Sweet Home Ministries to support their Bridge project to help provide shelter to our unhoused neighbors.
 We have sent that check, and the Bridge will be welcoming its first residents anytime now.

-We need you!
-We have several dates available to prepare and serve meals to our neighbors at Safe Harbor for 2026:
+We have several opportunities available to serve our neighbors for 2026:

 May 1 & 15